A Fast Globally Linearly Convergent Algorithm for the Computation of Wasserstein Barycenters: Numerical Experiments

-To further compare the performances of Gurobi and our sGS-ADMM, we conduct more experiments on synthetic data for \textbf{Case 1}, where we set $m=20$, $m'=10$ and the number of samples to large values, say, $N\in\{5000, 10000, 20000, 40000, 60000, 80000\}$.
+To further compare the performances of Gurobi and our sGS-ADMM, we conduct more experiments on synthetic data for \textbf{Case 1}, where we fix two of three dimensions $m$, $m'$, $N$ and vary the third one.
 In this part of experiments, we use $\mathrm{Tol}_{\mathrm{sgs}}=10^{-5}$ to terminate our sGS-ADMM without setting the maximum iteration number.
-Figure \ref{figdiffN} shows the running time taken by the two algorithms across a wide range of $N$ and each value is an average over 10 independent trials.
-From the results, one can see that our sGS-ADMM always returns a similar objective value as Gurobi and has a comparable feasibility accuracy.
-For the computational time, our sGS-ADMM increases linearly with respect to the number of samples, while Gurobi increases much more rapidly.
+Figure \ref{FigDiff} shows the computational results of the two algorithms over a range of $m$, $m'$ or $N$, and each value is an average over 10 independent trials.
+From the results, one can see that our sGS-ADMM always returns a similar objective value as Gurobi and has a reasonably good feasibility accuracy.
+For the computational time, our sGS-ADMM increases approximately linearly with respect to $m$, $m'$ or $N$ individually, while Gurobi increases much more rapidly.
 This is because the solution methods used in Gurobi (the primal/dual simplex method and the barrier method) are no longer efficient enough and may consume too much memory (due to the Cholesky factorization of a huge coefficient matrix) when the problem size becomes large, although Gurobi already uses a parallel implementation to exploit multiple processors.
-Moreover, Gurobi may become less robust for large-scale problems.
-Indeed, for $N\geq40000$, the computation times taken by Gurobi vary a lot among the 10 randomly generated instances, as observed from our experiments.
+Moreover, Gurobi may lack robustness, especially for solving large-scale problems.
+Indeed, as observed from our experiments, the computational times taken by Gurobi can vary a lot among the 10 randomly generated instances, especially $m$, $m'$ or $N$ becomes large.
 On the other hand, as discussed in Section \ref{sectalg}, the main computational complexity of our sGS-ADMM at each iteration is $\mathcal{O}(Nmm')$.
-Hence, when $m$ and $m'$ are fixed, the total computational cost of our sGS-ADMM is approximately linear with respect to $N$, as shown in Figure \ref{figdiffN}.
-In view of this, although our sGS-ADMM already takes advantage of many efficient built-in functions (e.g., matrix multiplication and addition) in {\sc Matlab} that can execute on multiple computational threads, we believe that there is still ample room for improving our sGS-ADMM with a dedicated parallel implementation on a suitable computing platform other than {\sc Matlab}.
+Hence, when two of $m$, $m'$, $N$ are fixed, the total computational cost of our sGS-ADMM is approximately linear with respect to the remaining one, as shown in Figure \ref{FigDiff}.
+This then highlights another advantage of our method.
+In addition, although our sGS-ADMM takes advantage of many efficient built-in functions (e.g., matrix multiplication and addition) in {\sc Matlab} that can execute on multiple computational threads, we believe that there is still ample room for improving our sGS-ADMM with a dedicated parallel implementation on a suitable computing platform other than {\sc Matlab}.
 But we will leave this topic as future research.